Firststateent.com

 these medications.

-.
+pregnant or taking beta-blockers.
 Allergy skin testing may be postponed until after the

 pregnancy in the unlikely event of a reaction to the allergy testing.
 Beta-blockers are medications that may make treatment of the reaction to skin testing more difficult.